FMatti/Re-Pro/README.md

 - Ìf the branch you want to run the reproducibility proof on is not called `main`, you'll need to modify the `branches:` key at the top of the `reproduce.yml` file.
 - If your code files or LaTeX project is located in subdirectories, relative imports may not work any longer, hence you'll need to manually specify the working directory by adding  `
   working-directory: [PATH]` below the commands which run the code.
+- Merge if already have other pipelines called `reproduce.yml` [TODO]

 ## Example